College Checklist for Kids Moving Off Campus

 Make a Plan

-Start by creating a list of everything you need for your new housing arrangement.
+Start by creating a move out checklist, including everything you need for your new housing arrangement.
 Use the one below as a jumping-off point for a more detailed electronic list to share with your roommates on a site like Google Drive.
 You’ll avoid duplicate purchases and help spread the expense of shared items.

 Think about what makes sense to bring with you on move-in day and what’s best to purchase when you’re back at school.
 Big items such as furniture, for example, can be delivered directly to your place so you don’t have to rent a moving truck.